justinhartman/imdb-app/README.md

 The project's structure is as follows:

 - `app.js`: The main entry point of the application, which sets up the server and listens for incoming requests.
-- `.env` file: This file contains environment variables that are used by the application, such as the OMDB API key.
+- `.env.example` file: Example file containing environment variables used by the application (see instructions below).
+- `/config` directory: Contains all the application config files.
+- `/helpers` directory: Contains helper files for reusable components.
-- `/public` directory: This directory contains static assets such as CSS and images that are served directly to the client.
+- `/public` directory: Contains static assets that are served directly to the client browser.
+- `/routes` directory: Contains the application route logic.
-- `/views` directory: This directory contains EJS templates for rendering web pages.
+- `/views` directory: Contains EJS templates for rendering web pages.
-  The `index.ejs` file is the main template for the application, which displays the search results and other content.

 ## Installation and Setup